-International applicants whose first language is not English and who have not previously undertaken previous study taught through English, must provide evidence of proficiency in English language equivalent to B2+ or above on the Common European Framework of Reference for Languages (CEFRL).
-This must be evidenced through a recognised English Language test such as IELTS, Cambridge Certificate or DBS English assessment.
-Test certificates should be dated within the last two years to be considered valid The programme is aimed at learners who wish to acquire a grounding in business with a view to entering industry, to progress professionally or to undertake further business studies.
-Learners will acquire knowledge in core areas of business including management, finance, marketing, IT and others.
-They also have the opportunity to specialise in areas such as project management, law, human resource management, psychology and others.
-Through the project in the final stage of the programme, learners will develop research and writing skills further.
-Graduates can progress into junior roles in business, pursue a professional qualification or progress to further education, most likely in the business discipline though not exclusively.
+International applicants whose first language is not English and who have not previously undertaken a degree taught in English must provide evidence of proficiency in English language equivalent to B2+ or above on the Common European Framework of Reference for Languages (CEFR).
+This must be evidenced through a recognised English Language test such as IELTS, Cambridge Certificate, or DBS English Assessment.
+Test certificates should be dated within the last two years to be considered valid.

+The programme is aimed at learners who wish to specialise in business administration with a view to entering industry, to progress professionally or to undertake further business studies.
+Learners will achieve the business expertise to inform strategic decision-making to optimise return on investment across each department.
+Learners will be capable of dealing with diverse intrinsic and extrinsic business realities in a creative manner to ensure sustainability and growth.
+Through the research dissertation, learners will develop independent research and problem-solving skills reflective of their expansion of management competencies and contribute to their chosen field of enquiry which will be valuable in a variety of contexts in the workplace.

-Approved countries for provision Ireland Delivery mode: Full-time/Part-time Full-time and Part-time
+Approved countries for provision Ireland

+Delivery mode: Full-time/Part-time Full-time and part-time

 The teaching and learning modalities 1.
 Directed Learning

-- 2. E-learning (directed)
+2. E-learning (directed)

-- 3. E-learning (self-directed)
+3. E-learning (self-directed)

-- 4. Group Discussions
+4. Group Discussions

-- 5. Group Discussions/Interactions
+5. Group Discussions/Interactions

-- 6. Laboratory / Studio
+6. Laboratory / Studio

-- 7. Lectures / Classes
+7. Lectures / Classes

-- 8. Other

-- 9. Practical Sessions
+8. Practical Sessions

-- 10. Practical/workshop/Laboratories/studio sessions
+9. Practical/workshop/Laboratories/studio sessions

-- 11. Self Directed Learning
+10. Self Directed Learning

-- 12. Tutorials
+11. Tutorials

-- 13. Webinars
+12. Webinars

-- 14. Workshops